 Investigating Local Supply Capacity: The Potential Ceiling for Regional Produce Sales

 The first step in understanding the potential for local agriculture in a region is to assess the physical growing abilities which are, and could be, dedicated to local production given local consumers’ consumption habits.
-In a recent paper, Griffin et al. (2014) derived a measure they termed “regional self-eliance” (RSR) for the northeastern United States, indicating the degree to which U.S. regions can satisfy their own food needs.
-The motivation for this measure stems from perceived risks in regional supply such as climate change, over-reliance on irrigation in certain regions, possible extreme pest outbreaks, and the geographic concentration of the production of some crop and livestock commodities (e.g., lettuce in California and swine in Iowa and North Carolina).
-Using secondary data, Griffin et al. conclude that RSR for the northeast in plant-based foods ranges from 7.2% for pulses (dry beans and peas) to 26% for vegetables with a mean RSR of 16% for the region.
-These measures suggest that the northeast region has moderate, yet variable, potential to be more self-sufficient in local food production.
+In a recent paper, Griffin et al. (2014) derived a measure they termed “regional self-reliance” (RSR) for the northeastern United States, indicating the degree to which U.S. regions can satisfy their own food needs.
+The motivation for this measure stems from perceived risks in regional supply such as climate change, overreliance on irrigation in certain regions, possible extreme pest outbreaks, and the geographic concentration of the production of some crop and livestock commodities (e.g., lettuce in California and swine in Iowa and North Carolina).
+Using secondary data, Griffin et al. conclude that RSR for the Northeast in plant-based foods ranges from 7.2 percent for pulses (dry beans and peas) to 26 percent for vegetables with a mean RSR of 16 percent for the region.
+These measures suggest that the Northeast region has moderate, yet variable, potential to be more self-sufficient in local food production.

 In research efforts complementary to Griffin et al. (2014), we examined the current supply of produce in northern New England using secondary data, aiming to quantify import substitution possibilities in the region.
 It is well known that consumers in northern New England import the majority of their food, despite the substantial amount of seasonal produce that is grown locally.
 Nonetheless, the import/export and local supply dynamics suggest that an increasing shift in supply could both reduce local prices and reduce imports to northern New England and add subsequent multiplier effects.
 However, there are reasons why the market has not yielded this result; it is not simply a matter of supply of agricultural land (or lack thereof) but also the productivity and quantity of soil, topography, technology, location, and other supply shifters, as well as population density and the opportunity cost of prime agricultural land which may preclude this outcome.
-Griffin et al. (2014) speculate that increasing a region’s RSR measures (i.e. increasing land in production of various agricultural products) might require a combination of conversion of marginal land to active use, conversion of sites with soils meeting optimal farmland designation that are currently not being farmed, changes from one crop category to another, and changes in crop productivity.
+Griffin et al. (2014) speculate that increasing a region’s RSR measures (i.e., increasing land in production of various agricultural products) might require a combination of conversion of marginal land to active use, conversion of sites with soils meeting optimal farmland designation that are currently not being farmed, changes from one crop category to another, and changes in crop productivity.
 Also, changes in population and dietary preferences will influence the demand for food.
 Finally, Griffin et al. (2014) note that increased output would necessitate a substantial increase in the supply chain infrastructure in the region.

-In summary, though valuable, it is not sufficient to solely estimate how much more New Englanders would consume from local sources if it were available at competitive prices and quality, it is also necessary to examine why farmers are not expanding production to displace imports, and specifically what constraints they face to increasing production, which will be further explored in subsequent research efforts.
+In summary, though valuable, it is not sufficient to solely estimate how much more New Englanders would consume from local sources if it were available at competitive prices and quality; it is also necessary to examine (1) why farmers are not expanding production to displace imports, and (2) specifically what constraints they face to increasing production, which will be further explored in subsequent research efforts.
 First, however, we present the maximum potential for northern New England to expand local production.

 How Much Produce Can Northern New England Farms Supply?